waseemh/waseemh.github.io_F/_posts/2014-09-15-virtualized-web-automation-stack.md

 It basically adds an additional layer to VM creation and management, making the whole process much easier and flexible.
 Vagrant uses "boxes" to package a virtual machine along with its configuration.
 You can provide anyone with a Vagrant "box" so they can bring up an identical working environment, across different providers.

+In this article, Virtual Box is used as a provider.
+Thus we need to download and install Vagrant and Virtual Box.

 [Install VirtualBox](https://www.virtualbox.org/wiki/Downloads)

 [Install Vagrant](http://www.vagrantup.com/downloads.html)

 Once above are installed, we should install a new Vagrant box using a template (base box).
-This box can be used later to bring up multiple environments.
+This box can be used later saved to bring up multiple environments.

-You can find here a list of various Vagrant base boxes to download.
+You can find [here](http://www.vagrantbox.es/) a list of various Vagrant base boxes to download.

-For demonstration, we will download an Ubuntu14.04-32bit cloud base box with VirtualBox provider and name it "ubuntu-selenium".
+We will download an Ubuntu14.04-32bit cloud base box with VirtualBox provider and name it "ubuntu-selenium".

 	vagrant box add ubuntu-selenium https://cloud-images.ubuntu.com/vagrant/trusty/current/trusty-server-cloudimg-i386-vagrant-disk1.box